RationalityEnhancement/todolistAPI-demoWebsite/README.md

 Therefore, the current version significantly differs from the [initial version](https://saksham36.github.io/todolistAPI-demoWebsite/dist/ToDo/intro) used in another experiment.
 ## Local development

-Before, you start setting up the project, ensure that you have an up-to-date version of [Node.js](https://nodejs.org/en/) installed on your machine.
+Before you start setting up the project, ensure that you have an up-to-date version of [Node.js](https://nodejs.org/en/) installed on your machine.

 This project is developed using the frontend-framework [Angular](https://angular.io/).